Verolian/alx_python/python-almost_a_circle/README.md

-This readme has all my projects containing *args, *kwargs and JSON encoder and decoder.
+This readme has all my projects in regards to *args and *kwargs